-excluding due to government agencies and deferred rent income expected interest on bonds payable and on lease liabilities up to maturity date
+^{}excluding due to government agencies and deferred rent income

 The amounts disclosed are the contractual undiscounted cash flows, except for lease liabilities, which are equivalent to their carrying balances as the impact of discounting is not significant.
 The Company expects to settle the above financial liabilities within their contractual maturity date.